han41858/angular-ko/aio/content/guide/component-styles.md

 <div class="alert is-critical">

-When building with the CLI, be sure to include the linked style file among the assets to be copied to the server as described in the [CLI wiki](https://github.com/angular/angular-cli/wiki/stories-asset-configuration).
+When building with the CLI, be sure to include the linked style file among the assets to be copied to the server as described in the [Assets configuration guide](guide/workspace-config#assets-configuration).
-<!- 2018-10-16: The link above is still the best source for this information. ->

 Once included, the CLI will include the stylesheet, whether the link tag's href URL is relative to the application root or the component file.